 Selinexor has been granted orphan designation by FDA for both multiple myeloma and DLBCL.

-Selinexor is an investigational medicine and has not been approved by The United States Food and Drug Administration (FDA), Health Canada, the European Medicines Agency (EMA), nor any other regulatory agency.
+Selinexor is also currently being evaluated in ongoing Phase 2 and 3 clinical studies in patients with a variety of hematologic and solid tumor malignancies.
+In these settings, selinexor is an investigational medicine and has not been approved by The United States Food and Drug Administration (FDA), Health Canada, the European Medicines Agency (EMA), nor any other regulatory agency.

 Please see below to learn more about selinexor’s ongoing clinical development: